MartinElfast/AureliaDotNetCoreOnAzure/README.md

 ## Aurelia frontend, ASP.NET Core backend hosted on Azure (host is not active anymore)

-### Backstory: Customer with an art business was not able to update the contents of his website, due to lack of technical skill.
+Backstory: Customer with an art business was not able to update the contents of his website, due to lack of technical skill.

-### Customer had basic computer skills, working with word, folders and files within windows.
+Client had basic computer skills, working with word, folders and files within windows.

-### My proposal: Build a CMS that filtered out content from its filesystem, client will only have to upload content to the server.
+My proposal: Build a CMS that filtered out content from its filesystem, client will only have to upload content to the server.

-### Client access the server through Filezilla or any other FTP client.
+Client access the server through Filezilla or any other FTP client.

 Workflow would be as follows:
   1. Create a folder, give it the name of the artist.